Environmentally friendly: Oceania

 The Energy Rating Label is a Type III label that provides information on "energy service per unit of energy consumption".
 It was first created in 1986, but negotiations led to a redesign in 2000.

-As written in the article found on MPDI Open Access Journals, "This region has one of the highest per capita generations of e-waste, as well as one of the lowest recycling rates.
-Despite being the lowest e-waste generating region globally..."
-This sentence brings forward the idea of the lack of effort Oceania had when it came to trying to properly expose e-waste.
-Oceania consisting of Australia, New Zealand, Melanesia, Micronesia, and Polynesia generates the second most e-waste, 16.1 kg, while having the third lowest recycling rate of 8.8%.
+Oceania generates the second most e-waste, 16.1 kg, while having the third lowest recycling rate of 8.8%.
 Out of Oceania, only Australia has a policy in policy to manage e-waste, that being the Policy Stewardship Act published in 2011 that aimed to manage the impact of products, mainly those in reference to the disposal of products and their waste.
 Under the Act the National Television and Computer Recycling Scheme (NTCRS) was created, which forced manufactures and importers of electrical and electronic equipment (EEE) importing 5000 or more products or 15000 or more peripherals be liable and required to pay the NTCRS for retrieving and recycling materials from electronic products.

 New Zealand does not have any law that directly manages their e-waste, instead they have voluntary product stewardship schemes such as supplier trade back and trade-in schemes and voluntary recycling drop-off points.
 Though this has helped it costs the provider money with labor taking up 90% of the cost of recycling.
 In addition, e-waste is currently not considered a priority product, which would encourage the enforcement of product stewardship.
-In Pacific Island Regions (PIR) e-waste management is a hard task since they lack the adequate amount of land to properly dispose of it even though they produce one of the lowest amounts of e-waste in the world due to their income and population.
+In Pacific Island Regions (PIR), e-waste management is a hard task since they lack the adequate amount of land to properly dispose of it even though they produce one of the lowest amounts of e-waste in the world due to their income and population.
 Due to this there are large stockpiles of waste unable to be recycled safely.